iocroblab/kautham/doc/web/Download.rst

 Ubuntu package
 ^^^^^^^^^^^^^^^^

-Kautham has a package built for **Ubuntu Bionic 18.04 LTS** that is located in the debian-robotics repository at `launchpad <https://launchpad.net/~deb-rob/>`_).
+Kautham has a package built for **Ubuntu Focal 20.04 LTS** that is located in the debian-robotics repository at `launchpad <https://launchpad.net/~deb-rob/>`_).

 Follow these steps to add some sources and install the Kautham package: ::

-    $ sudo add-apt-repository ppa:deb-rob/ros-bionic
+    $ sudo add-apt-repository ppa:deb-rob/focal-robotics
     $ sudo apt-get update
     $ sudo apt-get install kautham kautham-tools kautham-ros-osrf kautham-demos-osrf
     $ sudo apt-get upgrade

 ROS stuff
 ^^^^^^^^^^^